Eigenvalue collisions for periodic matrix families associated with Ginibre matrices: Initial tracks for cases with multiple initial eigenvalues

 \section{Initial tracks for cases with multiple initial eigenvalues}

 We include the eigenvalue tracks for the first $s$-window ($s= 0.001, 0.01, 0.02, 0.03, \dots, 0.09.
-0.10$) of all fifteen traceless bernoulli trials (out of $100$, from seeds $1000$ to $1099$) with repeated initial eigenvalues.
-The seeds can be used to reproduce all results in this paper, using the package in the repository \href{https://github.com/carlos-vargas-math/eigenvalue-collisions} {https://github.com/carlos-vargas-math/eigenvalue-collisions}.
+0.10$) of all fifteen traceless Bernoulli trials (out of $100$, from seeds $1000$ to $1099$) with repeated initial eigenvalues.
+The seeds can be used to reproduce all results in this paper, using the package in the repository \url{https://github.com/carlos-vargas-math/eigenvalue-collisions}.

 The cases with fewer distinct eigenvalues are seed $1001$, with a triple eigenvalue and seeds $1020$, $1070$ with two pairs of repeated eigenvalues.
 The triple eigenvalue from seed $1001$ produces a strong shockwave with three helices.
 Notice that sometimes the repeated eigenvalues clash immediately and in some other cases they synchronize harmoniously without colliding.

 A notable case of this is seed $1020$ with two repeated eigenvalues, one pair exploding immediately and the other synchronizing without colliding.
 On the other hand, seed $1070$ has two exploding eigenvalues.
 From the rest of the seeds, with a single repeated eigenvalue, $1005$, $1009$, $1044$, $1047$, have exploding repeated eigenvalues, while and $1017$, $1038$, $1043$, $1048$, $1072$, $1096$ have synchronized repeated eigenvalues.